blackberry-garance/flowershow-app/blog/how-to-set-custom-domain.md

 - **🔴 Invalid Configuration**: Your DNS records aren't set up correctly (or your changes hasn't propagated yet)
 - **🔵 (Valid Configuration)**: Everything is working!
 Your domain is live.

+> [!important]
+> The domain status in your Flowershow dashboard only checks the SSL configuration on Vercel (our hosting provider).
+This means your domain may show as "Valid Configuration" even if you're seeing SSL handshake errors in your browser.
+This happens because Flowershow can only verify the SSL status on its own servers, not any additional SSL certificates that might be in the process of being set up by your DNS provider.
+If you're using a DNS provider that offers SSL/proxy services (like Cloudflare), you might experience temporary SSL handshake errors while their certificates are being provisioned.
+See the "SSL Certificates and Handshake Errors" section below for more details.

 ## Troubleshooting Common Issues

 ### "Invalid Configuration" Status Won't Clear